The European Commission's Guide to the Low Voltage Directive

-The European Commission's official guide to the Low Voltage Directive 2014/35/EU (LVD) is now available for those seeking further practical advice and guidance on the Directive prior to CE Marking.
-This is a much expanded document compared to the guide for the previous Low Voltage Directive and hence provides additional detail on the application of this important safety directive.
+The European Commission's official Low voltage directive 2014/35/EU (LVD) guide is available for those seeking further practical advice and guidance on the Directive before CE Marking.
+This document compared to the guide for the previous Low voltage directive and hence provides additional detail on the application of this important safety directive.

 The Directive applies to all electrical equipment designed for use with a voltage rating of between 50 and 1000 V for alternating current and between 75 and 1500 V for direct current.
 Voltage ratings refer to the voltage of the electrical input or output, not to voltages that may appear inside the equipment.